Hungary's Orban under fire as virus second wave bites - RFI

 In the EU, only Bulgaria is carrying out fewer tests per 1,000 people than Hungary, according to ECDC data.

-"The infection case statistics bear little relation to the reality," a Budapest-based doctor told AFP on condition of anonymity.
+"The infection case statistics bear little relation to the reality," one Budapest-based doctor told AFP on condition of anonymity.

 "Keeping Hungary's borders closed will soon be about protecting foreigners from Hungarians, not the other way around," said Falus.